Pinggy-io/pinggy_website/content/blog/ssh_reverse_tunnelling.md

 ## Advantages of Pinggy for SSH Reverse Tunneling

 - Pinggy removes the complexity of managing SSH servers and firewalls.
 With a single command, developers can expose their local applications and obtain a public URL for sharing.

+- Pinggy offers security features such as IP whitelisting, HTTP basic authentication, etc., to protect the tunnel from unauthorized access.

 - Pinggy’s tunneling over HTTPS and SSL ensures that even in restrictive environments, your local services can be accessed remotely.